-From 5 July - 27 September, Park Nights will present eight evenings of new work commissioned by the Serpentine from international artists and practitioners, each responding to the Serpentine Pavilion and Junya Ishigami’s contemplative design.
+From 5 July – 4 October, Park Nights presented eight evenings of new work commissioned by the Serpentine from international artists and practitioners, each responding to the Serpentine Pavilion and Junya Ishigami’s contemplative design.

 Fridays, 8pm (unless otherwise noted)

 Friday 5 July